nick (NICK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 nick Historical Price

-According to the latest data gathered on nick live price page, the current price of nick is 0.00027444USD.
-The circulating supply of nick(NICK) is 999.91M NICK , giving it a market capitalization of $274.11K.
+According to the latest data gathered on nick live price page, the current price of nick is 0USD.
+The circulating supply of nick(NICK) is 999.91M NICK , giving it a market capitalization of $302.84K.

 The nick Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NICK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.